 Ginger has been used for thousands of years to soothe tummy aches, nausea and indigestion.
 And according to the University of Maryland Medical Center, it has also history of use for soothing “flu-like symptoms, headaches, and painful menstrual periods.”
 (UMMC) Lemons are also helpful because they’re rich in vitamin C, which supports immune function.

-This tea is amazing for easing nausea and other cold and flu discomforts as well as supporting immune function.
+I love this lemon ginger tea with a twist, but the simple recipe below is also amazing for easing nausea and other cold and flu discomforts while supporting immune function.

 - 1 cup boiling water